Modern Slavery Statement - 2024

 This statement sets out the steps Canonical has taken during its financial year to ensure that slavery and human trafficking is not taking place in its supply chain.
-This statement is made pursuant to section 54 of the Modern Slavery Act 2015.

 Who we are - our structure and supply chains

 As an organisation Canonical’s internal activities include engineering, support, project management and commercial operation services - legal, finance, HR and sales and business operations.

 Canonical procures services from a number of external third parties to support its activities and services.

 Canonical Group Limited and Canonical UK Limited are English subsidiaries of Canonical Limited and a number of affiliated entities provide services.
 A full list of Canonical entities can be found at https://www.ubuntu.com/legal/companies.
 This statement relates to Canonical Group Limited and Canonical UK Limited.

 Canonical does not tolerate modern slavery.
 The company will not knowingly establish associations with customers, suppliers, personnel, or other business partners involved in any form of forced labour or human trafficking.

 Canonical, in strict adherence to the Modern Slavery Act 2015, imposes a duty on itself and its supply chain to ensure compliance with anti-modern slavery regulations.

 To safeguard against modern slavery, Canonical has implemented a comprehensive set of procedures within its business and supply chain.